Modern vehicles come with a plethora of sensors that are connected with a vehicle’s central computer or the PCM.

 A steering sensor replacement will cost you $150-$320 on average with the part costing $120 – $250 and the labor costs averaging at $80 – $150.

 The first thing you might wonder after looking at the replacement cost is that it varies a lot.
-There is no fixed price for the part and neither a fixed labor cost.
+There is no fixed price for the part and no fixed labor cost.
 This is due to a number of reasons.
 Firstly, the price of the part can depend on the make of your car and its model year.